 CAPE MAY COUNTY PARK & ZOO

 This *free* zoo is open every day of the year, except for Christmas.
-From lions to monkeys, red pandas to zebras, Cape May County Park & Zoo has a little bit of everything.
+From lions to monkeys, red pandas to zebras, Cape May County Park & Zoo is one of Cape May’s best tourist attractions because it has a little bit of everything.

 They even have a variety of animal encounters you can register for.
 Those encounters include a capybara one, where you get to feed them.